 Creating Accounts for Parents

 Step one in getting parents to use Echo is to create accounts for them.
-For districts that have more than one school using Echo, we advise creating a separate parent domain to make managing their accounts more manageable.
-In most cases the Parent domain has been created and is under the distinct or parent domain.
-If you wish to have a parent domain created please contact Echo Support.
-Click here to learn how to create parent accounts.
+For districts that have more than one school using Echo, we advise creating parents in the district domain to make managing their accounts more manageable.

 Connecting Parents to Echo